huntdatacenter/docs/docs/coordination/services-model.md

 # New services model

 **The new services model in HUNT Cloud was introduced 1 July 2021.
 The aim is to simplify your path to complex cloud powers.
 The result is a new way to manage digital laboratories.
-The upgrade introduces changes for lab leaders and lab coordinators that are described on this page.**
+The upgrade introduces changes for all users.**

 ::: tip Summary